cheevahagadog/barker/README.md

 I'm also currently working on adding tests.
 More to come on that.

-Once you've cloned the repo, setup the venv, and installed packages from the `requirements.txt`.
+Once you've cloned the repo, setup the venv, and installed packages from the `requirements.txt`, Barker will need you to save your email address and password in a safe location (I saved it in my `~/.bash_profile` location).
+If you would like to include your upcoming meetups on your newsletter, you will need to create an API key (free) on meetup.com and export it like the others.
+Once you have added them so they match the variables in the `config.py` file, you can run `source ~/.bash_profile`.

+To run barker, you can either run it manually with `bash bin/barker.sh` or set it up on a cron job.

 Contributing
 ------------